-The TO is not responsible for any health problems that can be caused by the altitude or by not following these recommendations and warnings.
+The Teide Observatory is not responsible for any health problems that can be caused by the altitude or by not following these recommendations and warnings.

-The TO does not have medical assistance within its facilities.
+The Tenerife Observatory does not have medical assistance within its facilities.

 Bear in mind that the closest hospital is approximately one and a half hours away by car.

 If you show symptoms of dizziness, nausea, shortness of breath, ringing in your ears, plugged ears or headache during your visit, please,immediately inform the guide in charge of the tour of the Teide Observatory.

 - Protect yourself from the sun.
 It’s recommended that you use hats, sunglasses and sunscreen.

-- Due to the low levels of humidity that are common in the TO, come prepared with sufficient liquid (water or juices) to prevent dehydration.
+- Due to the low levels of humidity that are common in the Tenerife Observatory, bring sufficient liquid (water or juices) to prevent dehydration.

-- Bring comfortable clothes and adequate footwear (avoid sandals).
+- Bring comfortable clothes and adequate footwear (avoid sandals and heels).

 - Bring some warm clothes in case the weather changes abruptly and to enter the interior of the telescopes.

-Transportation and punctuality for visits that do not include pick-ups
+Transportation and punctuality (for visits of the Teide Observatory that do not include pick-up)

-YOU MUST ARRIVE AT THE TO’S GATE AT LEAST 20 MINUTES BEFORE the scheduled time of the visit.
+YOU MUST ARRIVE AT THE TO’s GATE AT LEAST 30 MINUTES BEFORE the scheduled time of the Teide Observatory visit.
 Upon your arrival, you will be instructed by the personnel attending the visitors to the Teide Observatory where to go.

-If you arrive late, the visit will be cut short (but it will never be extended) by the same amount of time, and can even be cancelled if the delay is considerable and it causes problems for later scheduled visits.
+If you arrive late, the Teide Observatory visit will be cut short (but it will never be extended) by the same amount of time, andcan even be cancelled if the delay is considerable and it causes problems for later scheduled visits.

 What should I do when I arrive?

-Please do not forget to bring identification (ID card or passport) and a printout of your reservation to confirm access.
-If you are unable to produce identification and/or the booking confirmation, the TO/IAC does not guarantee your visit.
+Please do not forget to bring identification (ID card or passport) and a copy of your reservation to confirm access.
+If you are unable to produce identification and/or the booking confirmation, the TO/IAC does not guarantee your Teide Observatory visit.

-For security reasons, proper operation and care of the environment, the TO asks you to closely follow the following rules during your visit:
+For security reasons, proper operation and care of the environment, the Teide Observatory administration asks you to closely follow the following rules during your Tenerife Observatory visit:

-- Since the visits of the Teide Observatory are subject to time limits and visit schedule constraints, the time to use the toilet is before the visit starts.
+- Since the visits of the Teide Observatory are subject to time limits and schedule constraints, the time to use the toilet is before the visit starts.
 Please leave the toilet as clean as you found it!

-- Please be respectful of the surroundings as the TO is located in a National Park.
+- Please be respectful of the surroundings as the Tenerife Observatory is located in a National Park.
 It is prohibited to: